sfigg/commercialization-public/design/compatibility/1709/device-input-fingerprintreader.md

 <tr>
 <td>Performance</td>
 <td colspan="2">
-<br>* Fingerprint recognition speed: < 350 ms from user touching sensor to recognition of the user for on host matching
+<br>* Fingerprint recognition speed: < 350 ms from user touching sensor to recognition of the user for on host matching only
 <br>* Enrollment samples: <= 20 samples needed for enrollment
 <br>* Enrollment success rate: Enrollment is successful 99% of the time
 </td>